allure-framework/allure-rspec/README.md

 ## What's new

+* *0.6.1* - Upgraded to RSpec3.
+Not compatible with RSpec2 anymore.
 * *0.5.1* - Migrating to allure-ruby-api.
 * *0.4.2* - Support for labels (feature,story,severity,language,framework).
 * *0.4.1* - Support for before/after(:step) hooks.